crowdsourcing-class/crowdsourcing-class.github.io/final-project-part2.md

 Your repository <b>must contain a docs/ directory</b>.
 It must contain the following:

 * <b>Flow diagram</b>: You should outline the major components/stages of your project, and how they depend on eachother.
-Somewhere you must have a <b>aggregation module</b> and a <b>quality control module</b>.
+Somewhere you must have an <b>aggregation module</b> and a <b>quality control module</b>.
 This should be more conceptual than technical.
 We are less concerned with your choice of Java classes and interfaces, but more with the big picutre.
 When does the crowd touch the data?
 What has to happen before that?
 What will happen after that?
 What is your criteria for determining that the crowd's answers are "good enough" to move on?
 There are [online tools](http://www.gliffy.com/) for making flow diagrams that might be worth checking out.

 * <b>Screen shots / mockups</b> of some core interfaces that the crowd will see or that the end-users will see.
 This includes any HITs you plan to use in your project.
 There are lots of online [mockup tools](http://www.invisionapp.com/) that you can consider using, although [MS Paint](assets/img/mspaint_vista.jpg) is always a solid option as well.